Hi 👋 I'm Markus. I'm looking for a new job from June 2022.

 I've led a team of 15 developers.
 I've done bi-weekly 1on1s with all of them, established career levels for the whole development division, and did all the things you'd probably and hopefully expect from a team lead.

 What I would like to do

 I've been working four days a week since mid 2018.
 I'd like to keep spending time with my daughter while also opening up time for my wife to push her business, so I'll keep doing that.
 From my experience in the last few years, working 80% of the "standard" working hours results in 90% output.
 Seems like a good deal to me.

-I want to set the right expectations regarding salary for both of us, so here we go.
+I want to set the right expectations regarding salary for both of us.
 In my last job, I earned slightly above senior level range.
 I plan to keep doing that.
 Happy to find out what "slightly above senior level" means to you 😊

-I will stay here, but I'm not bound to employers located in my current city (Hamburg, Germany).
+I will keep living in Hamburg, but I'm not bound to employers located in my current city.
 Throughout the pandemic, I've got used to working remotely.
 I'd love to meet colleagues from time to time in whichever way, so I'm open to doing off-site events, team huddles or whatever you fancy.
 Just don't keep me away from my family for too long, okay?